Chris Mazza: Seattle Mariners (second stint)

 On June 28, 2022, the Seattle Mariners signed Mazza to a minor league contract.
 Mazza made 15 appearances (7 starts) for the Triple-A Tacoma Rainiers to close out the season.
 In 46 2/3 innings pitched, he logged a 5–3 record and 7.75 ERA.
 Mazza elected free agency following the season on November 10.

 Saraperos de Saltillo

 On March 13, 2023, Mazza signed with the Saraperos de Saltillo of the Mexican League.
 In 3 starts, he posted a 0–2 record with a 6.75 ERA over 12 innings.
 The team announced he had suffered an elbow injury requiring surgery and released him on May 13.

 Kane County Cougars

 On April 7, 2025, Mazza signed with the Kane County Cougars of the American Association of Professional Baseball and travelled with the team to participate in the 2025 Baseball Champions League Americas.
 In 16 starts for the team, Mazza had an ERA of 3.83 in 82 1/3 with 59 strikeouts; his performance helped the Cougars win their second consecutive league championship.

+On January 28, 2026, Mazza announced his retirement from professional baseball via his Instagram.